 - Acupuncture and hypnosis.

-- Gentle yoga session to relax and lengthen tight muscles.
+- Gentle yoga sessions to relax and lengthen tight muscles.

 - Cognitive-behavioral therapy and pain management therapy.